How to Remove Fluoride in Drinking Water?

 Effects of Fluoride in Water

-Fluoride may impact thyroid function for some individuals.
-One study shows water fluoridation increases risk of hypothyroidism.
+Thyroid Impact Fluoride may impact thyroid function for some individuals.
+Onestudy shows water fluoridation increases risk of hypothyroidism.

 Reverse Osmosis technology uses household water pressure to push tap water through the filtration process.
 The water passes through a semipermeable membrane, as well as additional filters such as sediment or carbon filters (many RO units incorporate a 4-stage process for optimal water quality).
-You can learn more about how reverse osmosis works here.
+Learn more about how reverse osmosis works.

 RO systems are installed as under-sink or countertop filters to provide clean drinking water at the kitchen tap.